Alabama literature: Fiction

 Set in the 30 years around the Civil War, Grace (2016) by Natashia Deón relates the haunting and heartbreaking story of a family of women who face extreme suffering under slavery.
 The novel follows young Naomi on a plantation in Faunsdale, Alabama, who kills her master after being told that her sister will be forced to take her mother's place in a supervised rape by male slaves for the purpose of breeding.
 Naomi escapes and takes refuge at a brothel.
 She escapes from there a few years later, pregnant by a white man.
 After she gives birth, she is killed by bounty hunters seeking the fugitive slave, but her daughter, Josey, survives.
 Naomi narrates the story as a ghost, covering her life, death, and her daughter's equally difficult life.
 Justice, mercy, and grace are the pillars of their story.

 In a story of race, and the power of music, James Kelman tells about a grieving father and son in his 2016 novel, Dirt Road.
 Leaving Scotland after the death of their family and traveling through Alabama to explore its music, Mudro learns how to live with his grief.

+Yaa Gyasi grew up in Huntsville, which she has continued to identify as home.
+Her debut novel, Homegoing (2016), traces several generations of two Ghanaian families and includes episodes involving an Alabama plantation and the state's convict-lease system.
+Gyasi has said that growing up in Huntsville was important to the novel's conception.
+Her second novel, Transcendent Kingdom (2020), is set partly in Alabama and follows a Ghanaian American family whose experiences are shaped by religion, addiction and science.

+Brandon Taylor grew up on a farm outside Montgomery before pursuing science and, later, fiction.
+His debut novel, Real Life (2020), about a Black graduate student from Alabama in a Midwestern university, was shortlisted for the 2020 Booker Prize.
+He subsequently published the short-story collection Filthy Animals (2021) and the novel The Late Americans (2023).

 The action mystery film Rage takes place entirely in Mobile.

+Poetry

+Poet Jake Adam York was raised in Alabama and attended Auburn University.
+Much of his poetry was devoted to memorializing people killed during the civil rights movement, an extended project that connected Southern history with documentary research and elegy.
+His collections include Murder Ballads (2005), A Murmuration of Starlings (2008), Persons Unknown (2010), and the posthumously published Abide (2014).

+Birmingham-born poet Ashley M. Jones is the author of Magic City Gospel (2017), dark // thing (2019), Reparations Now!
+(2021), and Lullaby for the Grieving (2025).
+Jones attended the creative writing program at the Alabama School of Fine Arts and the University of Alabama at Birmingham and later founded Birmingham's Magic City Poetry Festival.
+In 2021, she was commissioned as Alabama's poet laureate, becoming the first person of color and the youngest person to hold the position.